Near Fort Atkinson in Jefferson County, Wisconsin — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Lorine Niedecker (approx. 1.2 miles away); Panther Intaglio (approx. 4.4 miles away); Fort Koshkonong (approx. 5.3 miles away); Soldiers and Sailors (approx. 5.4 miles away); Storrs Lake Milton (approx. 7 miles away); Milton House (approx. 7 miles away); Black Hawk War Encampment (approx. 7 miles away); Sterling North (approx. 8.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Lake Koshkonong Effigy Mounds (approx. 1.2 miles away); Panther Intaglio (approx. 3.8 miles away); Soldiers and Sailors (approx. 4.6 miles away); Fort Koshkonong (approx. 4.9 miles away); Black Hawk War Encampment (approx. 7 miles away); Sterling North (approx. 7.9 miles away); Albion Academy (approx. 7.9 miles away); Koshkonong (approx. 7.9 miles away).
 Touch for a list and map of all markers in Fort Atkinson.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 1, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 2,022 times since then and 104 times this year.
-Last updated on June 11, 2010, by William J. Toman of Green Lake, Wisconsin.
-Photos: 1, 2. submitted on June 1, 2010, by William J. Toman of Green Lake, Wisconsin. • Kevin W. was the editor who published this page.
+This page was last revised on January 26, 2020.
+This page originally submitted on June 22, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 925 times since then and 18 times this year.
+Photos: 1, 2. submitted on June 22, 2010, by William J. Toman of Green Lake, Wisconsin. • Craig Swain was the editor who published this page.